Evelyn Nesbit: Stanford White

-Personal life

 John Barrymore

 Before he began his celebrated acting career, the young John Barrymore became entranced with Nesbit's performance in The Wild Rose and attended the show at least a dozen times.
 The two met at a lavish party given by White, who had invited Barrymore, the brother of his friend, stage actress Ethel Barrymore.
 In 1902, a romance blossomed between Nesbit and Barrymore, then 20 years old (when she was 16 or 17).
 Barrymore was witty and fun-loving, and Nesbit became smitten with him.
 After an evening out, the couple often returned to his apartment, staying until the early-morning hours.
 Barrymore was casually pursuing a career as illustrator and cartoonist at the time.
 Although he showed some promise in his chosen field, his salary was small and he behaved irresponsibly with the family money.
 Both White and Nesbit's mother considered him an unsuitable match for Nesbit, and both were greatly displeased when they found out about the relationship.

 White worked to separate the couple by arranging for Nesbit's enrollment at a boarding school in New Jersey, administered by Mathilda DeMille, mother of film director Cecil B. DeMille.
 In the presence of both Mrs. Nesbit and White, Barrymore had asked Nesbit to marry him, but she turned him down.

 Several decades later, in 1939, Barrymore and Nesbit had a tearful reunion in Chicago.
 He was in town starring in My Dear Children and, one night after the show, found his way to Gene Harris' Club Alabam, where she was appearing on stage.
 According to legend, Barrymore announced to the room that Nesbit was his first love.